Kanban for Software Teams

 Little’s Law

-This may seem like common sense, viz. the time to get a work item through a process is the amount of work waiting to be processed divided by the processing rate per item.
-The amount of WIP between each step in a workflow is effectively a queue.
-The longer the queue the longer an item must wait to be processed, directly causing longer lead or cycle times (and increased processing costs) per Little’s Law.
-Each extra item of WIP carries a Cycle Time penalty.
 The end-to-end Cycle Time through the entire system is the sum of the individual process cycle times.
 To achieve our goal of minimizing Cycle Time per backlog item, we constrain the length of the queues between processing steps by applying WIP limits.
-One approach to achieve this is to adhere to the principle: prioritize finishing work in progress over starting new work.
-In an ideal system, work items arriving in the ‘ready’ buffer state of each process step would be become ‘in progress’ with zero or minimum wait time.
+Members of delivery teams can help achieve this goal by committing to finishing work in progress over starting new work.
+In an ideal system, work items arriving in the ‘Done’ buffer state of each process step would be consumed immediately by the next state with zero or minimum wait time.
 The result is that work flows smoothly through the system, improving end-to-end performance.

 Development Workflow with WIP Limits